 - 1. Do not put hands or feet near or under rotating parts. - 2.
-Do Not attempt to till with tines in reverse - Exercise extreme caution when on or crossing gravel drives, walks, or roads.
+DO NOT till in reverse. - Exercise extreme caution when on or crossing gravel drives, walks, or roads.
 Stay alert for hidden hazards or traffic.
 Do not carry passengers. - 4.
 After striking a foreign object, stop the engine, remove the wire from the spark plug and prevent it from touching the spark plug.
 Thoroughly inspect the machine for any damage and repair the damage before restarting and operating the machine - 5.
 Exercise caution to avoid slipping or falling. - If the unit should start to vibrate abnormally, stop the engine, disconnect the spark plug wire and prevent it from touching the spark plug, and check immediately for the cause.
 Vibration is generally a warning of trouble. - 7.
-Stop the engine, disconnect the spark plug wire and prevent it from touching the spark plug, whenever you leave the operating position, before unclogging the tines, or when making any repairs, adjustments or inspections. - 8.
-Take all possible precautions when leaving the machine unattended.
+Stop the engine, disconnect the spark plug wire and prevent it from touching the spark plug, whenever you leave the operating position, before unclogging the tines, or when making any repairs, adjustments or inspections. - Take all possible precautions when leaving the machine unattended.
 Stop the engine.
-Disconnect the spark plug wire and move it away from the spark plug. - Before cleaning, repairing, or inspecting, stop the engine and make certain all moving parts have stopped.
+Disconnect the spark plug wire and move it away from the spark plug.
+Be sure that both wheels are in the Wheel Drive position. - Before cleaning, repairing, or inspecting, stop the engine and make certain all moving parts have stopped.
 Disconnect the spark plug wire and prevent it from touching the spark plug to prevent accidental starting. - 10.
-Never use the tiller unless proper guards, plates, or other safety protective devices are in place. - 11.
+The flap on the tine hood must be down when operating the tiller. - 11.
+Never use the tiller unless proper guards, plates, or other safety protective devices are in place. - 12.
 Do not run the engine in an enclosed area.
-Engine exhaust contains carbon monoxide gas, a deadly poison that is odorless, colorless, and tasteless. - 12.
-Keep children and pets away. - 13.
-Be aware that the tiller may unexpectedly bounce upward or jump forward if the tines should strike extremely hard packed soil, frozen ground, or buried obstacles like large stones, roots, or stumps.
-If in doubt about the tilling conditions, always use the following operating precautions to assist you in maintaining control of the tiller:
+Engine exhaust contains carbon monoxide gas, a deadly poison that is odorless, colorless, and tasteless. - 13.
+Keep children and pets away.